rpm-software-management/dnf/doc/command_ref.rst

     Limit the resulting set to packages that provide an upgrade for some already installed package.

 ``--userinstalled``
-    Limit the resulting set to packages installed by user.
-The :ref:`exclude <exclude-label>` option in configuration file (.conf) might influence the result, but if the command line option  \-\
+    Limit the resulting set to packages installed by the user.
+The :ref:`exclude <exclude-label>` option in the configuration file might influence the result, but if the command line option  \-\
     :ref:`-disableexcludes <disableexcludes-label>` is used, it ensures that all installed packages will be listed.

 ``--whatdepends <capability>``
-    Limit the resulting set only to packages that require, enhance, recommend,  suggest, or supplement ``<capability>``.
+    Limit the resulting set only to packages that require, enhance, recommend, suggest or supplement ``<capability>``.

 ``--whatconflicts <capability>``